bbqbaron/reason-talk/md/types.md

 ---

 ## Variant Types
 That is, types that can be one of two completely different types.
-Each case is given a "constructor" or "tag" that identifies it.
+Each case is given a tag that identifies it.

 ---